Chopped Greek Chickpea Salad

 - In a small jar or liquid measuring cup, shake or whisk together the dressing ingredients.

 - When ready to serve, pour dressing over the salad and toss again.
-Sprinkle Feta and parsley on top and serve.
+Sprinkle feta and fresh herbs on top and serve.

 Notes